 Most participants' descriptions refer to more than one IOs' dimension at the same time.
 It seems therefore that aesthetic perception in complex interactions is better captured by a combination of dimensions; the like/dislike dimension, usually used to study aesthetic stimuli in simplified conditions, might not be sufficient to capture the complexity of the aesthetic experience.
-Four of the aesthetic dimensions that emerged in this study (interesting, comfortable, relaxing & pleasant) map onto those tested by Biaggio & Supplee (1983) although we contribute with the following further dimensions that may be more specifically related to the behavioural features of IOs: playful, special and surprising.
+Four of the aesthetic dimensions that emerged in this study (interesting, comfortable, relaxing, and pleasant) map onto those tested by Biaggio and Supplee (1983), although we contribute the following further dimensions that may be more specifically related to the behavioural features of IOs: playful, special, and surprising.

-It is interesting to compare these dimensions with the study conducted by Augustin, Wageman & Carbon (2012) in relation to the terminology that people use to describe aesthetic impressions.
-These authors measured the frequency of words that people used to describe their aesthetic impression when presented with the following object classes: visual art, landscapes, faces, geometrical shapes, cars, clothing, interior design, and buildings.
-They found that besides the term "beautiful" people use very different terms to describe their aesthetic experience in reference to the different object classes.
-The IOs used in our study do not precisely match with any of the classes used by Augustin et al. Nevertheless, it is interesting to notice that results of their study showed that for visual art people include several terms that refer to the idea of being special, such as special and interesting.
+It is worthy to compare these dimensions with the study conducted by Augustin, Wagemans, and Carbon (2012) in relation to the terminology that people use to describe aesthetic impressions.
+Authors measured the frequency of words that people used to describe their aesthetic impression when presented with the following object classes: visual art, landscapes, faces, geometrical shapes, cars, clothing, interior design, and buildings.
+They found that besides the term "beautiful," people use very different terms to describe their aesthetic experience in reference to the different object classes.
+The IOs used in our study do not precisely match with any of the classes used by Augustin et al. Nevertheless, it is noteworthy that for visual arts people include terms referring to being special, such as special and interesting.
+This corroborates our results; it may be speculated that our participants considered IOs, by some means, as a form of art.
 This corroborates our results; it may be speculated that our participants considered IOs, in some ways, as a form of art.

 The seven dimensions from the first study were then considered in the second study to establish how different structural and behavioural features of IOs affect the aesthetics experience.
-Although differences were found for each dimension (i.e. a specific object scored high on one dimension but low in another one), some very interesting patterns of findings emerged.
+Although differences were found for each dimension (i.e., a specific object scored high on one dimension but low in another one), some intriguing patterns of findings emerged.